 Figure 12.
-Production Complementarities and Energy Shocks Transmission to Inflation of global supply chain bottlenecks on inflation.
-Specifically, varying the elasticities from low (short-run) to high (long-run) values will capture the ability of countries to substitute between suppliers for goods and services.
+Production Complementarities and Energy Shocks Transmission to Inflation run) to high (long-run) values will capture the ability of countries to substitute between suppliers for goods and services.

 Note: This figure shows annual inflation implied by the baseline model (green ) relative to the model with high elasticities of substitution (pink diamonds).